influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/production_installation/data_node_installation.md

 A healthy cluster requires that every meta and data node can communicate with every other meta and data node.

-## Step 2: Set up, configure, and start the data services
+## Step 2: Set up, configure, and start the data node services

 Perform the following steps on each data node.